Simeon ben Azzai: In popular culture

 In Jorge Luis Borges's story "Three Versions of Judas", the narrator mentions that Simeon ben Azzai saw the Garden of Eden and died.

 In Milton Steinberg's novel As a Driven Leaf, Ben Azzai partakes in Elisha Ben Abuyah's research project to reconcile Jewish faith with other wisdom traditions.
 He dies in a state of rapture during the peak of his spiritual inquiries.

+Ben Azzai (as Ben Azai) is mentioned in a quotation in Robert Silverberg's 1965 story "The Sixth Palace".